 Potential Problems and Scams

 Are you the kind of person who gets excited when you see an email from a Nigerian prince?
-If that’s calling your name, then Flippa could be the place for you.
-Buy to your heart’s content.
-(Actually, there are lots of great sites on Flippa too…you just have to cut through the weeds first).
+Then Flippa could be the place for you.
+Buy to your heart's content.

-Overall, be warned: Flippa has a history of scammy listings.
+Overall, be warned: Flippa has a history of scammy live listings.

-As a result sites that sell for really low multiples compared to their monthly “profit” are everywhere.
-And just because you see bidders doesn’t mean that it’s a legitimate, valuable web property.
+Sites that sell for really low multiples compared to their monthly “profit” are everywhere on Flippa.
+And just because you see bidders doesn't mean that it's a legitimate, valuable web property.

 This is the problem that Spencer is trying to fix with Motion Invest.
 They verify every website so that you can be sure you are buying a site with verified earnings.

-Later on down the review, I talk about some ways to avoid scams on Flippa.
+I'll talk about some ways to avoid scams on Flippa a little later on.